 - Visit a new museum every month and write about new things learned

 - Read a non-fiction book monthly on a topic you find absorbing and engaging.

-- Read and research about a topic by visiting the library at least once a week.
-Write one page of pragmatic ideas which can advance that field and discuss them with someone.
+- Read and research a topic by visiting the library at least once a week.
+Write one page of pragmatic ideas to advance that field and discuss them with someone.

 - Converse with someone on a topic of mutual interest.

-- Follow an ongoing global event through newspapers, TV or internet.
+- Follow an ongoing global event through newspapers, TV or the internet.